AntonLueders/FACF-based_NC_Algorithm/README.md

 If you use this simulation software or parts of it, please cite

-[1] *Connection between the noise-cancellation algorithm for Brownian particles and the force autocorrelation function and its applicability to arbitrary overdamped systems* by Anton Lüders, Suvendu Mandal, and Thomas Franosch.
+[1] *When velocity autocorrelations mirror force autocorrelations: Exact noise-cancellation in interacting Brownian systems* by Anton Lüders, Suvendu Mandal, and Thomas Franosch.